aliroemhildt/chart-toppers/README.md

 The API repo can be found [here](https://github.com/aliroemhildt/chart-toppers-api)

-This API was built using Express and is deployed to Heroku.
+This API was built using JavaScript, Express, and Node.js.
 The data came directly from [Billboard](https://www.billboard.com/).

 ## Install and Setup